 Audiobooks, podcasts and Netflix weren’t around much when I was studying, but they can become your best companion.
 Even if you don’t stick to your schedule religiously, allowing time to recover (or to allow for any flares) will help you keep your head above water.

-2 Write down, highlight with bright colors, and prepare briefings
+2. Write down, highlight with bright colours, and prepare briefings

 I’ve always been a very visual person, but becoming ill has forced me to focus on my assets.
 Bodies can be unreliable, but whatever happens, your notes won’t get ill – i.e. they won’t need to go to A&E or take a sick day.
 Everything you write can be reread, highlighted and impregnated in your brain.
 And if you need notes from someone else because you couldn’t go to a class, having notes to share can come in handy.